outsmartly/outsmartly/documentation/getting-started.md

    };
    ```

    `host:` Put your Outsmartly assigned domain here.
 Don't have one?
-Get on [Outsmartly's beta testing waiting list](https://www.outsmartly.com/signup)!
+Get on [Outsmartly's Developer Waitlist](https://www.outsmartly.com/signup)!

    `name:` Env where you are deploying your app.
-Most common values are `Production` and `Staging`.
+Most common values are `production` and `staging`.

    `origin:` Where the edge will make requests to.
 Also where your html is stored.
-For example, `html://landing.vercel.app`.
+For example, `https://landing.vercel.app`.

 ## Part C: Creating Your First Override